Bank certificates of deposit vs. brokered CDs

 Deciding whether to go with a certificate of deposit offered by a bank or a brokerage sounds like it might be a no-brainer.
 Just pick the one with the best rate, right?

 Before choosing, though, you should know the risks and rewards of buying and holding either type of CD.
 There are some big differences that can ding returns.

 For investors parking more than $1 million, brokered CDs that can be diversified among many banks make sense because of the Federal Deposit Insurance Corp. insurance limit, which is $250,000 per depositor per insured bank.
-You’ll get more FDIC protection when you spread out your risk among different bank CDs nationwide.
+You’ll get more FDIC protection when you spread your risk among different bank CDs nationwide.

 Given these wrinkles, the key to buying a CD is knowing what you’re buying.
 Here are some questions that can get you started:

-That means it’s up to you to identify and vet the issuer, not the broker.
+It’s up to you to identify and vet the issuer, not the broker.
 And if that bank fails, getting your money from a broker usually takes more time than getting it from a bank would.

-“The process can take 60 to 90 days with a brokered CD.
+The process can take 60 to 90 days with a brokered CD.
 Conversely, bank depositors get their money faster, usually 7-10 days.